Skip to main content

 Scanners are faster.
 Reconnaissance is automated.
 Attackers no longer need to find your infrastructure — they let an agent do it for them, at machine speed, around the clock.
 The old playbook of detect-and-respond was designed for a world where defenders had time.
 That world is gone.

-At Seeker Summit, LayerV stepped onto the stage with a different proposition: stop trying to outrun the threat.
+At Seekers Summit — the two-day Tucson event covered by local affiliate KOLD News — LayerV stepped onto the stage with a different proposition: stop trying to outrun the threat.
 Take yourself off the map entirely.

 The Premise: You Can't Breach What You Can't See